 OVERVIEW: The Shiite, Sunni and Kurdish people groups that compose the majority of modern-day Iraq have been in conflict with each other for centuries.
 In recent years, and especially at the hands of the self-proclaimed Islamic State (ISIS), tens of thousands of Christians have been forced to flee the country, leaving a small but bold and faithful remnant behind.
 For many of these Iraqi Christians, much of their day-to-day life is focused on survival and decisions about their future.
 After the 2014 ISIS invasion, Christians from around the region and around the world visited Iraq to bring relief and to encourage those who remained.
 Many have rejected Islam and become open to Christ for a variety of reasons, including the corruption and violence of both Sunnis (ISIS) and Shiites (Iraq’s new government, backed by Iran).
 These circumstances provide a unique window of opportunity to share the gospel with Iraqis searching for hope, truth and justice.
 Violence by ISIS has also led to a revival, as many traditional Christians have come to saving faith and become bold witnesses for Christ.

-MAJOR RELIGION: Iraq’s population is divided between Shiite and Sunni Islam.
+MAJOR RELIGION: Iraq’s population is divided between Shiite and Sunni Muslims.
 Iraq is home to the second-largest population of Shiite Muslims, after Iran.
-Iraq’s Christian population has suffered severely at the hands of Islamists, decreasing from more than 1.2 million to less than 300,000 since the fall of the Ba’ath Party’s rule in 2003.
+Iraq’s Christian population has suffered severely at the hands of Islamists, decreasing from more than 1.2 million to less than 300,000 as the country has suffered from continual war and instability since 2003.

 PERSECUTOR: Christian converts from Islam are abused and rejected by their families.
 In addition, they may be killed or persecuted by tribe members, government authorities or extremist groups.